Skip to main content

 • Meet Professor Cheng

-Dr. Huanan Cheng brings expertise in scientific computing and data science.
+Dr. Haiyan Cheng brings expertise in scientific computing and data science.
 She is dedicated to fostering a supportive learning environment where students explore practical applications of computer science, preparing them for successful careers in data-driven fields.

 Headshot of Dr. Huanan Cheng